Murals vs Graffiti - Understanding Two Forms of Wall Art

 How Each Art Form Is Created

-Visual similarities mask fundamental process differences between how muralists and graffiti writers approach their craft.
+Visual similarities mask fundamental process differences between how street artists vs muralists approach their craft.

 Mural Painting Techniques and Professional Tools